Laragear/Capstone/README.md

 > [!IMPORTANT]
 >
-> The query is using only to group the records to keep and delete, not to [apply limits](#amount-limit).
+> The query is using only to group the records that will be kept or deleted, not to [apply limits](#amount-limit).

 ### Amount limit

 By default, the records are limited by 5.
-Each time a new record is inserted into the database, the oldest is deleted.
+Each time a new record is inserted into the database, the oldest ([by their primary key](#ordering)) is deleted.
 You may change the amount using the `by()` method.

 ```php
 use Laragear\Capstone\Keep;